jundalisay/spblist/content/en/social/supersociology/conflict.md

 ---

-Conflicts are a sign of injustice and no conflict on Earth is longer or more complicated than the Israeli-Palestinian conflict which has been said to originate from ancient times.
+Conflicts are a sign of an ongoing injustice.

+The Israeli-Palestinian conflict is the longest and most complicated one on Earth as it has been said to originate from ancient times.

 For every metaphysical action, there is a metaphysical reaction, as imbued in the idea of karma.

 The cognition of human conflicts has led humans to think of solutions to such conflicts, the best being those from enlightened minds.
-In the East, this manifests as teachings from Buddhism, Taoism, Yoga, etc. while in the West, this manifests as the ideas of the Enlightenment, of which David Hume and Adam Smith were part of the Scottish branch.
+- In the East, this manifests as teachings from Buddhism, Taoism, Yoga, etc
+- In the West, this manifests as the ideas of the Enlightenment, of which David Hume and Adam Smith were part of the Scottish branch.

+{{< n n="We do not put Kant as part of the Englightenment just as Einstein never theorized how gravity really works" >}}

-Fortunately, David Hume's Treatise (Book 3) deals exactly with justice in an intellectual way, breaking down ideas to their components and exposing connections, while Adam Smith's Theory of Moral Sentiments deals with it from an objective impartial spectator way, ultimately ending up with feeling and conscience or the man inside the breast.
-In short, we can say that Hume's method is the brain while Smith's is the heart.
+Fortunately, David Hume's Treatise (Book 3) deals exactly with justice in an intellectual way, breaking down ideas to their components and exposing connections.

+Adam Smith's Theory of Moral Sentiments deals with it from an objective impartial spectator way, ultimately ending up with feeling and conscience or the man inside the breast.

+In short, we can say that:
+- Hume's method is the brain
+- Smith's method is the heart

 In non-instinctual actions, feeling comes first, followed immediately by the brain.

 The proof is that we will not bother thinking about the Israeli-Palestinian conflict if we didn't care about it.
 We will need both methods to deal with such a complex issue.

-Sep 6 2016
-The origins of the Libyan Civil war was connected to Arab Spring which began in Tunisia and spread to Egypt.

-The biggest mistake was Qaddafi going on air and saying that he will basically kill all his enemies, including women and children.
-This threat made Obama act up and launch airstrikes against Qadaffi.
-Big mistake.

-It's weird because while the US killed Qadaffi, it did not kill Bashar Al-Assad who already killed his own people with poison gas.

-The root cause of all this was the Financial Crisis of 2008.

 1997 asian